RasmitDevkota/thanksforsharing/README.md

 ## Images and other Borrowed Material

 The sources for all images found in this website can be found in [this file](image-sources.txt).
 We do not claim ownership of any of the images or the brands that may be found within them.
 All rights stay with the respective owners.
-In addition, they can be found within the console by browsing the local source code.
+In addition, the sources can be found within the console by browsing the local source code.